Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 > If the round ends in a draw of any kind, then the cards are re-dealt amongst **the same three active players**.
 A fresh dropout phase only occurs once the current round has been definitively won!
 {.is-warning}

+# Go-Stop for 7 Players
+The method described above for 4-6 players works equally well for 7 players, with a few adjustments.

+7 cards are dealt to each player, and *none* to the field.
+There must be at least one joker in the deck in order to have enough cards to do this!

+The dropout phase is then played as normal.
+Once three active players are determined, the non-active players return their hands to the dealer, who shuffles them to form the draw pile.
+6 cards are then dealt to the field from the top of the draw pile, and play proceeds as usual.

 # Variations
 Much like its sibling, [Koi-Koi](/en/hanafuda/games/koi-koi), Go-Stop has a great number of variations and optional rules, which we will try our best to collect here.
 Feel free to add or remove these rules as you like!